ArchipelagoMW/Archipelago/docs/triage role expectations.md

 # Triage Role Expectations

-Users with Triage-level access are selected contributors who can proactively label/triage issues and pull requests without write access to the Archipelago repository.
+Users with Triage-level access are selected contributors who can and wish to proactively label/triage issues and pull requests without being granted write access to the Archipelago repository.

 Triage users are not necessarily official members of the Archipelago organization, for the list of core maintainers, please reference [ArchipelagoMW Members](https://github.com/orgs/ArchipelagoMW/people) page.